philipp-mohr/pyopencl-extension/README.rst

 pyopencl-extension
 ==========================

-This package builds on top of pyopencl by providing an elegant programming framework and debugging capabilities.
+This package extends pyopencl by providing an elegant programming framework and debugging capabilities.

 What makes pyopencl-extension special?
    * Build on top of pyopencl which can increase performance significantly.